SteveHarrison82/simple-pageobject/README.rst

 Page object segregates locators from the code

-An example page object: Look for details in pageobject.py
+An example page object: Look for details in *.py.
+Here is an example of loginpage.py
 ----------------------

 A page object representing a login page might look like this: